 Eleven years ago, David Harvey published A Brief History of Neoliberalism, now one of the most cited books on the subject.
-The years since have seen new economic and financial crises, but also of new waves of resistance, which themselves often target “neoliberalism” in their critique of contemporary society.
+The years since have seen new economic and financial crises, but also new waves of resistance, which often target “neoliberalism” in their critique of contemporary society.

 Cornel West speaks of the Black Lives Matter movement as “an indictment of neoliberal power”; the late Hugo Chávez called neoliberalism a “path to hell”; and labor leaders are increasingly using the term to describe the larger environment in which workplace struggles occur.
 The mainstream press has also picked up the term, if only to argue that neoliberalism doesn’t actually exist.